+Reference Type Supported

+Category KIDS

+IA # 10141 10141

-Description This API is used during KIDS installations.
-It outputs a message string to the installation device.
+Description During KIDS installations, this API outputs a message string to the installation device.
 A message is also recorded in INSTALL file (#9.7) entry for the installation.

 Format MES^XPDUTL([.]msg)

 Input Parameters [.]msg: (required) Message string to output, either in a variable or passed by reference as an array of strings.

 Output returns: Returns a message string to the installation device.